 Welcome to Our Little 100 Mile Event

-Well, little bunnies, race day is Friday, September 8, 2017 and registration will open January 8, 2017 at 7 am!
+Well, little bunnies, race day is Friday, September 14, 2018.
 Please check the website often, because we do update this a lot.
 And please read our Runner’s Manual for everything you and your friends, family and crew need to know about this year’s race.
 Just about everything you need to know is in there.

 Check-in and Packet Pick-Up: